Kong/docs.konghq.com/app/_hub/kong-inc/websocket-validator/_index.md

       value_in_examples: null
       description: |
         Schema used to validate client-originated binary frames.
-The semantics of this field depend on the validation type set by `client.binary.type`.
+The semantics of this field depend on the validation type set by `config.client.binary.type`.

     - name: client.binary.type
       required: semi
       default: null